 Q: The last thing you laughed about?

-Q: What challenges you the most about your sex work-related activities?
+Q: What challenges you the most about your sex work or related work?

 Q: Who understands you?

-Q: One thing that your work is aimed to do for the sex industry?
+Q: One thing that your work or existence is aimed to do for the sex industry?